 - make engineering services more accessible

-As well as creating commercially value for the coffee industry, these services reduce the industry’s environmental impacts by working to ensure that the equipment that is purchase has a full and long working life.
+As well as creating commercial value for baristas and coffee businesses, these services reduce the industry’s environmental impacts by working to ensure that the equipment that is purchase has a full and long working life.

 Ideally United Baristas would like to calculate how much carbon the industry is saving through the better maintenance and extended life of equipment.
 However, estimating the reduction in carbon emissions and general environmental benefit United Baristas services presently achieve has been difficult without specific embodied energy information on espresso machines and other key items of coffee equipment.

-With hundreds of machines changing hands and more equipment being better maintained, we would like to think that the environmental benefits from United Baristas services vastly outweigh the impacts from its use – but this is presently difficult to prove.
+With hundreds of machines changing hands and more equipment being better maintained, we would like to think that the environmental benefits from United Baristas services vastly outweighs the impacts from its use – but this is presently difficult to calculate.

 In the interim we’ve taken the step to offset the carbon emissions from the use of our services by contributing to tree planting and protection projects in the coffee producing countries of Kenya and Brazil.
 Internet usage is now a leading contributor to global warming, accounting for more than two percent of global carbon emissions.
 We estimate that the use of United Baristas services produced circa six tonnes of carbon dioxide in our year 2018/19.